 NREL works with the DOE to identify priority areas for continued SolarPILOT and SolTrace development.
-This work is rigorously reviewed and competitively awarded under the SunShot National Laboratory Multiyear Partnership (SuNLaMP) proposal development process, and the development work resulting from this process reflects the assessment by NREL and DOE of the CSP community's needs.
+This work is rigorously reviewed and competitively awarded under the multiyear proposal development process, and the development work resulting from this process reflects the assessment by NREL and DOE of the CSP community's needs.

-- Significantly reduced run time for SolTrace simulations with large numbers of heliostats.
-Our research is targeting a reduction in run time of 95%.
+- Significantly reduced run time for SolTrace simulations with large numbers of heliostats by 95% or greater.

 - Improved API functionality